internetguru/academy/documentation/academy-collect.md

 `academy collect` [`-hdenops`]

 ## DESCRIPTION

-Downloads all repositories from a NAMESPACE matching given PREFIX.
-Runs `academy evaluate` on working project in `WORKING_DIR` replacing only editable files from individual solution repositories.
+Downloads repositories from a NAMESPACE/[PREFIX]USERNAME for each USERNAME from stdin.
+Runs `academy evaluate` on working project in `WORKING_DIR` replacing only editable files from downloaded repositories.

 ## OPTIONS